Spirent/cloudsure/documentation/testcase-overview.md

         - **Settings**

     ### Load (5G) Actions

-    Each testcase can have only Load (5G) "Session" running at a time, and the controls can be in a single scenario, or across multiple scenarios.
+    A testcase can have multiple Load (5G) "Session".
+However only one sessions can be running at a one time, and the controls for that session can be in a single scenario, or across multiple scenarios.

     Each Load (5G) Action can be one of the following controls:

     - **Start:** This will start a new Load (5G) session by name within a desired library.
 This control also allows the user to override key values of the given session.
     - **Stop:** This will stop a Load (5G) session by name that has already been started.